 Are these the eight best cars in the world?

-Which do you think will win the title of Best of the Best in the world-renowned Peninsular Classics award?
-The winner will be announced during the Rétromobile show
+Which do you think won the title of Best of the Best in the world-renowned Peninsular Classics award?
+The winner was announced during the Rétromobile show

-The eight finalists for The Peninsula Classics Best of the Best Award, for the world's most exceptional classic car, have been revealed – and the winner will be announced in Paris on 8 February, during the Rétromobile show.
+The eight finalists for The Peninsula Classics Best of the Best Award, for the world's most exceptional classic car, were revealed in December – and the winner was announced in Paris on 8 February, during the Rétromobile show.

 The eight cars were all winners at leading concours around the world during 2017: Amelia Island Concours d'Elegance; Cavallino Classic; Chantilly Arts & Elégance Richard Mille; Concorso d’Eleganza Villa d’Este; Hampton Court Palace Concours of Elegance; Goodwood Cartier Style et Luxe Concours d’Elegance; Pebble Beach Concours d'Elegance; and The Quail, A Motorsports Gathering.